arbor-sim/arbor/doc/concepts/probe_sample.rst

     probeset address
         Probesets are located at a probeset address, and the collection of probeset addresses for a given cell is provided by the :py:class:`recipe` object.
-One address may correspond to more than one probe: as an example, a request for membrane voltage on a cable cell at sites specified by a location expression will generate one probe for each site in that location expression.
+One address may correspond to more than one probe: as an example, a request for membrane voltage on a cable cell at sites specified by a locset expression will generate one probe for each site in that locset expression.

         See :ref:`pycablecell-probesample` for a list of objects that return a probeset address.

     probeset id
-        A designator a probeset as specified by a recipe.
+        A designator for a probeset as specified by a recipe.
 The *probeset id* is a :py:class:`cell_member` referring to a specific cell by gid, and the index into the list of probeset addresses returned by the recipe for that gid.